Privacy Policy

 The right described above does not apply in the following circumstances:

-• the decision is necessary for the entry into, or performance of, a contract between you and us;
+- the decision is necessary for the entry into, or performance of, a contract between you and us;

-• the decision is authorised by law; or
+- the decision is authorised by law; or

-• you have given you explicit consent.
+- you have given your explicit consent.

 Where we use your personal data for profiling purposes, the following shall apply:

-• Clear information explaining the profiling will be provided, including its significance and the likely consequences;
+- clear information explaining the profiling will be provided, including its significance and the likely consequences;

-• Appropriate mathematical or statistical procedures will be used;
+- appropriate mathematical or statistical procedures will be used;

-• Technical and organisational measures necessary to minimise the risk of errors and to enable such errors to be easily corrected shall be implemented; and
+- technical and organisational measures necessary to minimise the risk of errors and to enable such errors to be easily corrected shall be implemented; and

-• All personal data processed for profiling purposes shall be secured in order to prevent discriminatory effects arising out of profiling.
+- all personal data processed for profiling purposes shall be secured in order to prevent discriminatory effects arising out of profiling.

 When we receive a complaint, we record all the information you have given to us.
 We use that information to resolve your complaint.

 The Parties will use their best efforts to negotiate in good faith and settle any dispute that may arise out of or relate to this Privacy Policy or any breach of it.
 If any such dispute cannot be settled amicably through ordinary negotiations between the parties, or either or both is or are unwilling to engage in this process, either party may propose to the other in writing that structured negotiations be entered into with the assistance of a fully accredited mediator before resorting to litigation.

 If your complaint reasonably requires us to contact some other person, we may decide to give to that other person some of the information contained in your complaint.
 We do this as infrequently as possible, but it is a matter for our sole discretion as to whether we do give information, and if we do, what that information is.